NixOS/nix.dev/source/tutorials/nix-language.md

 [`lib.strings.toUpper`]: https://nixos.org/manual/nixpkgs/stable/#function-library-lib.strings.toUpper

-For brevity, this example uses a search path to obtain *some version* of Nixpkgs.
+For brevity, this example uses a lookup path to obtain *some version* of Nixpkgs.
 The function `toUpper` is trivial enough that we can expect it not to produce different results for different versions of Nixpkgs.
 Yet, more sophisticated software is likely to suffer from such problems.
 A fully reproducible example would therefore look like this: